redPanda-project/redPandaj1.0/README.md

 You just need such a Key to write messages to a given channel.
 A channel can be just one person or a group of people.

 There are no real identities, you can just fake one if you want.
 The whole system is based on trust with respect to your chat partners.
 Also, the delivery of messages will utilize your network of (trusted) nodes.
+This system focuses on chatting between known people, whom you can trust.
+If you want to send emails over a secure peer-to-peer system you should have a look at bitmessage (https://bitmessage.org/).

 Attention